Yog Niketan Dham

 Sirsasana (The Headstand Pose)

 What is Sirsasana (Headstand Pose) Sirsasana, also known as Shirshasana, is a Sanskrit term meaning “head pose.”
 Sirsha means ‘head,’ and asana is associated with the head.
 Sirsasana is an advanced yoga pose traditionally practised to enhance Brahmacharya (celibacy) practice.
 The headstand pose is considered the “King of the Asanas.”
-Hatha Yoga is practised […]
+Hatha Yoga is practised

 Virabhadrasana

 History of Virabhadrasana Virabhadrasana is one of the most influential asanas, mainly in Astanga Yoga.
 The Warrior pose, also known as Veerbhadrasana, is named after Veerabhadra, a great warrior who was an incarnation of Adiyogi Shiva.
 There is a fascinating story about Veerbhadra, who arose from the ground.
-King Daksha had a Yagya (fire ritual), but
+King Daksha held a Yagya (fire ritual), but

 Yoga for Back Pain

-Yoga for back pain Yoga provides a valuable platform for addressing back problems.
+Yoga for Back Pain Yoga provides a valuable platform for addressing back problems.
 Yoga for back pain offers stability, strength, endurance, and targeted movements in the affected areas.
 According to the Patanjali Yogasutra, Yoga asanas or poses are defined as “Sthira Sukham Asanam.”
 This means any posture in which the body is stable and comfortable

 Yoga Nidra